Why is this review important?

 What questions does this review aim to answer?

-In the light of the seasonal pattern and the high rate of recurrence, light therapy during fall and winter months could help to prevent the onset of depressed mood.
+In light of the seasonal pattern and the high rate of recurrence, beginning light therapy in early autumn (fall) when people are still free of depressive symptoms could help to prevent the onset of depressed mood.
 The goal of this review was to find out whether light therapy can prevent the onset of depression in winter when it is used in healthy people with a history of winter depression, and if it is safe.
 To date, this question has not been examined in a systematic way, but it is of importance for those who have suffered winter depression.

 Which studies were included in the review?